CARING FOR YOUR CARPETS

-The use of grids or mats is highly desirable a sthey form a barrier against soiling.
+With a high percentage of dirt coming into a building on the soles of shoes, it is important that preventative action is taken to control this as far as possible.
+The use of grids or mats is highly desirable as they form a barrier against soiling.
 Because not everyone wipes their shoes when entering a building, the barrier should ideally be large enough to ensure that visitors have to make several steps across it before placing their feet on the carpet beyond.
 Barriers must extend across the full width of the doorway.
 Those that are custom made to fit the entrance give best results.

-NOTES: Grids are good for the heavy soiling areas where it is most lively that mud and similar ‘clingy’ contaminants will arise.
+NOTES: Grids are good for the heavy soiling areas where it is most likely that mud and similar ‘clingy’ contaminants will arise.
 Rubber mats are also suitable for removing coarse dirt.
 Sisal or coconut matting can be used.
 Clean mats regularly to ensure their efficiency.

-Where the cleaner is fitted with a pile depth adjustment, make sure this is correctly set for the length of pile of the carpet being vacuumed.
-For very deep pile carpets (e.g. shag pile or Saxony) it is preferable to use plain suction vacuuming (e.g. a cylinder cleaner or the smooth nozzle attachment on an upright cleaner) to prevent fuzzing and piling of the pile.
+Your new carpet can be vacuumed immediately after fitting.
+Regular vacuuming is essential as it prevents loose soil, dirt and grit from working their way into the carpet pile where they will damage the fibres.
+Vacuum cleaners with a suction plus rotating beater bar action (usually ‘upright’ cleaners) are acceptable on many carpets.
+Where the vacuum cleaner is fitted with a pile depth adjustment, make sure this is correctly set for the length of pile of the carpet being vacuumed.
+For very deep pile carpets (e.g. shag pile or Saxony) it is preferable to use plain suction vacuuming (e.g., a cylinder cleaner or the smooth nozzle attachment on an upright cleaner) to prevent fuzzing and pilling of the pile.

 Periodic cleaning by professionals